Published by Christina Riley. Last Updated on July 18, 2023.

 However, as you’ll see, many folks also come here for mountain biking and other fun activities.

 Interestingly enough, a couple of the waterfalls (Triple Falls and High Falls) were not part of the original conservation plans when it was saved from real estate development.

 The developer who originally won the bid on the land planned to build an upscale gated residential community with the waterfalls as the main attraction.

-The efforts from grassroots organizations and leaders, then-Governor Jim Hunt and the Council of State voted to invoke eminent domain on the land and it was open to the public in 2000.
+With the efforts of grassroots organizations and leaders, then-Governor Jim Hunt and the Council of State voted to invoke eminent domain on the land and it was open to the public in 2000.

 DuPont State Forest is home to some impeccable waterfalls, which caught the eye of Hollywood filmmakers over the years.

-Katniss also ran across Triple Falls, but a lot of it was Hollywood magic.
+In the film, Katniss ran across Triple Falls, but a lot of it was Hollywood magic.
 Wooden planks were laid down and she wore safety wires in case she slipped.
 Nerding out on these things made us appreciate the park even more.

 DuPont State Forest is a wonderful backdrop but there are even more movies filmed in North Carolina!

 Now that you have a bit of background and understand why we think DuPont State Forest is so special, here are all the things to do here.